JulianAnalytics/Football/Apps/README.md

 ## 🛠️ Technical Details

 - Built with Streamlit
-- Data covers Premier League seasons from 1992 to present
+- Data covers seasons from 1992 to present
 - Player data sourced from FBREF.com
 - Clean, responsive interface
 - Progress tracking and scoring system